History of Davenport, Iowa: Mid-Late 19th century

 Just before the start of the Civil War, Governor Samuel J. Kirkwood declared Davenport to be Iowa's first military headquarters.
 Five camps were set up in Davenport during the war.
-Camp McClellan was the largest camp, on the eastern edge of the city.
+Camp McClellan was the largest camp, located on the eastern edge of the city.
 Thousands of Iowa troops trained here.
 Camp McClellan contained twenty wooden barracks, a stockade building, headquarters buildings, and hospitals.
 A Davenport neighborhood, McClellan Heights is named after the camp.
+On February 11, 1861, a group of armed secessionists took Fort Armstrong and raised a Palmetto flag but soon left when they heard news that soldiers from Davenport were heading their way.

 Hundreds of Iowa children were left homeless by the Civil War.
 On November 16, 1865, the Iowa Soldiers' Orphans' Home (renamed the Annie Wittenmyer Home in 1949) was opened.
 The first 150 children arrived from Keokuk, Iowa.
-Starting in 1876, children from broken homes as well as orphans from all of Iowa's ninety-nine counties were taken in at the home.
-The home was a self-contained community, containing residences, a school, tailor shop, and a chapel.
+Starting in 1876, children from broken homes as well as orphans from all of Iowa's 99 counties were taken in at the home.
+The home was a self-contained community, containing residences, a school, a tailor shop, and a chapel.
 The home had three separate fires during its course.
-On November 9, 1887, at three o’clock in the morning, the third fire started.
-The building burnt to the ground.
-The next day’s Morning Democrat Gazette pointed out that if home was not set up with several different buildings as houses, all 350 children at the time would have been homeless, and some may have not survived the fire.
+The first fire occurred in 1877 when the engine room of the laundry building ignited, destroying it and an adjoining school room.
+In 1880, the second fire destroyed the kitchen, bakery, and dining hall.
+On November 9, 1887, at three o’clock in the morning, the third fire was started when lightning struck the main building which housed staff and students.
+The lightning bolt went through the roof of the teacher's bedroom, who was then able to raise the alarm and evacuate everyone safely.
+The building burned to the ground.
+The next day’s Morning Democrat Gazette pointed out that if home was not set up with several different buildings as houses, all 350 children at the time would have been homeless and some may have not survived the fire.
 After 110 years of service, the home closed in 1975.
 It is estimated that well over 12,000 children were helped by the Home during its operation.

 In 1872, Phebe Sudlow was appointed principal of Davenport High School.
 She was the first female principal in the United States.
 On June 19, 1874, Phebe Sudlow was then unanimously voted to the position of Superintendent of Davenport Schools.
 She was also the first woman in United States history to be a public school superintendent.